How to Boost Conversions and Build Loyalty with an FAQ Page in Shopify

 Organize your FAQ

-When creating an FAQ in Shopify that has a lot of information, it can helpful to organize and categorize the content.
+When creating an FAQ page that has a lot of information, it can helpful to organize and categorize the content.
 Breaking questions into categories and topics makes it easy for customers to find the information they need without scanning through every Q&A on your FAQ page.

 Buffer’s FAQ page has a simple design but its method of categorizing help questions makes navigation a breeze for customers.